Skip to main content

 University rankings for health courses

 So, how are universities ranked?
 Remember, each ranking system has its own methodology and scores universities based on its own criteria.
-So, how a university ranks depends on the system doing the ranking.
+This means that a university’s position can vary depending on the ranking system used.
 Here are three well-known university ranking systems you might come across in your research.

 The "=" symbol indicates that the university is tied with one or more other universities in the rankings.